 Looking to save on pet supplies?
 Check second-hand stores and websites to find great deals.

 For example, here are 5 of my favorite products, offering excellent value at a low price.
+You will find non-slip stainless-steel bowls, a lovely dog collar with different color and size options, a strong dog leash with a comfortable handle, a soft dog bed, and a great dog toy set supporting a non-profit dog rescue.
 Click on each image to check the price on Amazon.

-Leave your email at the top or bottom of this article to get our free supplies checklist with tips to select the right size for each product if needed.
+Leave your email at the top or bottom of this article to get our free supplies checklist with tips to select the right size for each product.

 The cost of training a Samoyed

 According to dog trainer and animal behaviorist Alexa Diaz (Ph.D.), Samoyeds would highly benefit from professional training.
 To this end, Alexa recommends private training for positive leadership as well as crate training and group lessons to help make your dog more obedient and comfortable in the presence of other humans and dogs.

 Generally, 7-9 private lessons should be enough for a Samoyed and will cost $900-$1,200 to which you should add five 1-hour group sessions that will likely be $150 to $200.

 Picking up training books can be an inexpensive help, provided you have the time to commit to training your Samoyed.

 Get Ready to Become a Dog Parent with a Free Audiobook

 It is primordial to be ready to raise a dog and develop an harmonious relationship between your furry friend and family members.
 I would not wait until I have the dog to start this process.
 See it as a parenting class.

 The Complete Guide to Raising the Perfect Pet with Love